sparrowcode/sparrowcode.io-content/en/tutorials/drag-and-drop.md

 }
 ```

-`destinationIndexPath` — system calculation where a cell can be dropped.
-It is not binding to anything, moreover, we can drop it somewhere else.
+`destinationIndexPath` — System calculation where a cell can be dropped.
+It is not binding to anything; moreover, we can drop it somewhere else.

 Now let's move on to the next method `performDropWith`.
 Here we do the most important things: change the data, rearrange the cells, and notify the system where the view was dropped so that the system draws the animation.